-The Statement of Accounts sets out the overall financial position of the Chief Constable of Hampshire and Isle of Wight for the year ending 31 March 2024.
+The Statement of Accounts sets out the overall financial position of the Chief Constable of Hampshire and Isle of Wight for the year ending 31 March 2025.
 The accounts provide a wealth of information on the Constabulary's financial position and are a critical part of our stewardship of large sums of public money.
-They have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 and the narrative that follows here draws out key issues from these accounts to provide a clearer explanation of the financial performance and activities during the financial year.
+They have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2024/25 and the narrative that follows here draws out key issues from these accounts to provide a clearer explanation of the financial performance and activities during the financial year.

-The Police and Crime Plan sets out the Commissioner's vision and priorities for policing and community safety across Hampshire and the Isle of Wight and is available on the Commissioner's website at www.hampshire-pcc.gov.uk.
-The vision of the Commissioner is to make Hampshire and the Isle of Wight safer with local policing for local people.
+The Police and Crime Plan, published in November 2024 sets out the Commissioner's vision and priorities for policing and community safety across Hampshire and the Isle of Wight and is available on the Commissioner's website at www.hampshire-pcc.gov.uk.
+The vision of the Commissioner is to make Hampshire and the Isle of Wight one of the safest places to live, work and visit in the Country with local policing for local people.